bola-de-gude-12/docs/Continia Document Capture/Business functionality/Documents and templates/Capturing line fields in a document.md

 ## To configure line recognition

 When you've activated line recognition for a document template as described above, you can configure it in various ways.
-To do this, follow these steps:
+To do this:

 1. In the document journal, select the document whose template you want to configure in terms of line recognition.
 1. On the action bar, click **Template** > **Template Card** to open the template card.